|

 __( "Sim", "sureforms") // Portuguese

-To ensure the custom text shows correctly in email notifications or webhook data, make sure to place this filter in your theme’s functions.php file or a custom plugin.
+To ensure the custom text shows correctly in email notifications or webhook data, make sure to place this code in your child theme’s functions.php file or use a plugin like Code Snippets to safely insert custom code.
+Using a code snippet plugin is recommended for easier management and to ensure the code remains active even if you switch themes.

 Was this doc helpful?